405 Minutes In Hours

 Mathematical Explanation: The Logic Behind the Conversion

 The conversion from minutes to hours relies on the concept of unit conversion.
-This is a fundamental aspect of dimensional analysis, a powerful tool in physics and engineering.
+So this is a fundamental aspect of dimensional analysis, a powerful tool in physics and engineering.
 We use a conversion factor to change from one unit to another.
 In our case, the conversion factor is 60 minutes/hour (or its reciprocal, 1 hour/60 minutes).

 When converting 405 minutes to hours, we set up the conversion as follows: